Our New Appointment System

-In some cases patients may be directed to a Pharmacist, an Optometrist, or occasionally A&E, as these services may be more appropriate for your particular issue.
+In some cases patients may be directed to a Pharmacist, an Optometrist, a Physiotherapist, a Mental Health Specialist or occasionally A&E, as these services may be more appropriate for your particular issue.
 Indeed, we particularly encourage patients to consider whether their problem may be solved by a pharmacist before contacting us.

-If patients contact us after 10am then we won’t be able to deal with your problem that day and you will be asked to contact us back the next morning between 08:30 and 10:00.
-(The only exception for this will in the case of a genuine medical emergency).
+Please note that we only have a certain amount of appointments available each day and if patients contact us after they have been filled then we won’t be able to deal with your problem that day and you will be asked to contact us back the next morning between 08:30 and 10:00.

 Our new website is highly interactive and allows patients to deal with many issues, questions and common conditions themselves without having to phone us or visit the surgery.
 A large amount of issues that patients want appointments for can be, safely, dealt with by using our website.